PeterTillema/TI-Basic-IntelliJ-plugin/README.md

 ## Known issues
  - Allow empty Repeat/While loops when the condition contains a function call to getKey
  - Allow chained DelVar with custom list names
- - Don't remove the closing quote when the rest of the line contains a comment (and whitespace in between)

 ## Todo
  - Extend inspections to be more advanced and more complete